Find AI image generation tools that create, edit, and manipulate images programmatically.

 | gpt_image_2_skill | ★ 1.7k | Python | MIT | 53 |

-The top image generation tools in 2026 are ToolNeuron, awesome-generative-ai, ComfyUI-IF_AI_tools.
+The top image generation tools in 2026 are ai-image-prompts-skill, Generative-Media-Skills, awesome-nano-banana-pro-prompts.
 Agent Skills Hub ranks 10 options by GitHub stars, quality score (6 dimensions including completeness, examples, and agent readiness), and recent activity.
 The list is rebuilt every 8 hours from live GitHub data.

-ToolNeuron (393 stars) is the most adopted choice for general image generation workflows, written in Kotlin. awesome-generative-ai (3.4k stars) is a strong alternative.
+ai-image-prompts-skill (366 stars) is the most adopted choice for general image generation workflows, written in TypeScript.
+Generative-Media-Skills (3.6k stars) is a strong alternative and uses Shell instead.
 Pick by your existing stack: match the language and runtime your team already uses to minimize integration cost.
-If unsure, start with ToolNeuron — it has the deepest community and the most examples online.
+If unsure, start with ai-image-prompts-skill — it has the deepest community and the most examples online.

 Avoid pre-built image generation tools when (1) your use case requires deep customization that the tool's plugin system doesn't support, (2) you have strict compliance requirements that ban third-party dependencies, (3) the tool's maintenance is inactive (last commit >6 months ago), or (4) your data volume is small enough that a 50-line custom script is cheaper than learning the tool.
 For most production workflows above 100 requests/day, the time savings from a maintained tool outweigh the customization loss.